sezito2/Justice-Centered-Data-Design/src/00-Getting-Started/00-what-is-framework.md

 Before moving onto the next section, respond to the following questions in the Moodle assignment for this chapter (0.0):

-- What are data apps?
+1. What are data apps?
-- What are your prior experiences with data apps and data in general?
+2. What are your prior experiences with data apps and data in general?
-- What is Observable Framework and its main affordances?
+3. What is Observable Framework and its main affordances?
+4. What do you understand -- at this moment -- as the main goals of TPC?
+Where might data-driven work and OF fit into those goals?